lla4u/Dude/README.md

 > Dynon datalog storage is limited and rewrited over time.
 So collect datalogs around every 8 flight hours or accept to loose information.

 ## Importing collected datalog into dude stack
-> The docker stack is provided with an additional program that is available in the Go/build directory.
+> The docker stack is provided with an additional utility program that is available in the Go/build directory.
 > There is one version per common operating system such as Darwing, Windows, Linux.
 > You can copy and rename the file in existing PATH or add the directory in PATH to get it available from anywhere.
 >